-LanVision has carefully monitored operating expenses during the last four fiscal years, and believes it will continue to improve operating results in fiscal 2004.
+LanVision has carefully monitored operating expenses during the last five fiscal years, and believes it will continue to improve operating results in the future.
 Notwithstanding the level of revenues and operating profits in fiscal years 2001 through 2003, for the near future, LanVision will need to assess continually its revenue prospects compared to its then current expenditure levels.
 If it does not appear likely that revenues will increase, it may be necessary to reduce operating expenses or raise cash through additional borrowings, the sale of assets, or other equity financing.
 Certain of these actions will require lender approval.
 However, there can be no assurance LanVision will be successful in any of these efforts.
 If it is necessary to reduce significantly operating expenses, this could have an adverse effect on future operating performance.

-LanVision believes that its present cash position, combined with cash generation anticipated from operations, and the anticipated financing of the deferred interest payable in July, will be sufficient to meet anticipated cash requirements during fiscal year 2004.
+LanVision believes that its present cash position, combined with cash generation anticipated from operations, will be sufficient to meet anticipated cash requirements during fiscal year 2004.

 To date, inflation has not had a material impact on LanVision's revenues or expenses.
-In addition, LanVision does not have any significant market risk exposure at April 30, 2004.
+In addition, LanVision does not have any significant market risk exposure at October 31, 2004.